willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Portraits of Play: [Rollerblading](https://www.wikiwand.com/en/Roller_skating) - Think of an activity that brings you joy.
 What's stopping you from doing it today, even for a few minutes?
 * Portraits of Play: [Surfer](https://www.wikiwand.com/en/Surfing) Mary Mills | Ride the wave
+* Confronting Debt with Financial Planner Tonya Rapley: 1) Use the snowball method 2) Eliminate the highest interest rate 3) Pay off annoying debt

 ## The wake up - Saturday